ic334/serious-business/README.md

 # serious-business

-A Python script that automatically increments a number in a text file, commits the change to Git, and updates a cron job to run the script at a new random time daily.
-Perfect for maintaining a daily commit streak or tracking sequential values with a dynamic schedule.
+A Python script that automatically updates a text file, commits the change to Git, and pushes it to the repository.
+This project was originally designed to use a cron job for automation, but since my laptop isn't always on, I've transitioned to using GitHub Actions to ensure daily commits and maintain my streak.

-Code sourced from [Shogun89/fancy_job](https://github.com/Shogun89/fancy_job/tree/main) repository.
+## How It Works
+- A scheduled GitHub Actions workflow runs the script daily.
+- The script updates the text file with new content.
+- The changes are committed and pushed automatically.

+## Previous Implementation
+The original version of this project used a different script sourced from [Shogun89/fancy_job](https://github.com/Shogun89/fancy_job/tree/main), which relied on a cron job.
+However, since that approach wasn’t reliable for my setup, I no longer use that script.
+The current implementation is entirely new and no longer based on that repository.

+## Resources
+While setting up the new GitHub Actions workflow, I referenced this guide [this guide](https://medium.com/@bumsyalao12/how-i-automated-daily-contributions-to-github-with-github-actions-bd5d477cf75c).
+Some of the code from this article was used at one point to get the workflow running, but I am no longer using code from this resource.